Trinitron: End of Trinitron

 At the same time, the introduction of plasma televisions, and then LCD-based ones, led to the high-end market being increasingly focused on the "thin" sets.
 Both of these technologies have well known problems, and for some time Sony explored a wide array of technologies that would improve upon them in the same way the Trinitron did on the shadow mask.
-Among these experiments were organic light-emitting diodes (OLED) and the field-emission display, but in spite of considerable effort, neither of these technologies matured into competitors.
+Among these experiments were organic light-emitting diodes (OLED) and the field-emission display, but in spite of considerable effort, neither of these technologies matured into competitors at the time.
 Sony also introduced their Plasmatron displays, and later LCD as well, but these had no inherent technical advantages over similar sets from other companies.
 From 2006, all of Sony's BRAVIA television products are LCD displays, initially based on screens from Samsung, and later Sharp.

 Sony eventually ended production of the Trinitron in Japan in 2004.
-In 2006, Sony announced that it would no longer market or sell Trinitrons in the United States or Canada, but it would continue to sell the Trinitron in China, India, and regions of South America using tubes delivered from their Singapore plant.
-Production in Singapore finally ended in March 2008, only months after ending production of their rear-projection systems.
-Two lines of the factory were later brought back online to supply the professional market.
+In 2006, Sony announced that it would no longer market or sell Trinitrons in the United States or Canada, but it continued to sell the Trinitron in China, India, and regions of South America using tubes delivered from their Singapore plant.
+Production in Singapore ended in late March 2008, only months after ending production of their rear-projection systems.

 280 million Trinitron tubes were built.
 At its peak, 20 million were made annually.